 Sessional Tutors for Junior are paid £26.84 per hour, and Sessional Tutors for Senior are paid £29.08.
 These rates include statutory holiday pay entitlement and are subject to deductions for tax and national insurance as appropriate.
 Sessional Tutors are paid in arrears, at monthly intervals directly into your bank account for work completed in the previous assignment(s).

 If you would like to apply to be considered for any of the above tutor vacancies, or if you would like to join our tutor database for ongoing opportunities, please complete our tutor application form.
-Applicants with interest in the above vacancies can apply at any time, but should apply by Friday 19th November to be considered for Spring term opportunities.
+Applicants with interest in the above vacancies can apply at any time.
+You will then be contacted if an appropriate role becomes available.
+Read the full job description.

 If you would like a conversation to discuss these opportunities, please contact Kat Dale, Head of Learning and Participation, by email at email@example.com.